mvanwinkleias/blog_posts/2023-02-21-convert_NIST_doc_to_readable_thing/notes.md

 #### Audience

-People who program.
+* Main audience: People who program.
 The SSDF is something EVERYBODY who interacts with source code should keep in mind.

-I recommend you read through a "textual" version of the SSDF.
+* People who manage people who wrote programs should be aware of the practice groups, and the individual practices.

 > Saying this presentation is for "programmers" might leave people out.
 > If you write any code that is used at your organization that might